Change language to:

 Further information is available for Witnesses at hearings before a Disciplinary Committee Panel, including a glossary of terms for reference.

-The Completion of an Oral Hearing
+The Completion of an Inquiry

-The Teaching Council does not comment on individual cases.
+Other than Council’s publication obligations under the Act, the Teaching Council does not comment on individual cases.

 Additional Information